gmtsciencedev/scitq/README.md

 scitq-fetch sync s3://mybucket/myresults/PRJEB46098 ./PRJEB46098
 ```

-Both command will do pretty much the same thing, except AWS native command is more thorough, it will check file integrity with an hash algorithm (very much like MD5), which scitq-fetch won't do, relying only on file name and exact size.
+Both command will do pretty much the same thing, except AWS native command is more thorough, it will check file integrity with a hash algorithm (much like MD5), which scitq-fetch won't do, relying only on file name and exact size.
 However, it uses the AWS library `boto3` under the hood, and is thus safe.
 Also scitq-fetch comes in with scitq package, you won't need to install anything else, and it is agnostic of the provider, meaning you can also use it on Azure storages, or plain ftp with the same syntax, something AWS native command won't do.

-#### getting back the outputs
+#### getting back outputs

-If you want to get back the output, which you cannot do if you deleted the batch as shown previously, you can list the tasks:
+If you want to get back some task output, which you cannot do if you deleted the batch as shown previously, you can first list the tasks:

 ```bash
 scitq-manage -s 127.0.0.1 task list
 ```

-And get the output of any task:
+Then get the output of any task:
 ```bash
 scitq-manage -s 127.0.0.1 task output -i <id of task>
 ```

-You can also group both commands to get a listing of all outputs (the first line enable us to give up the `-s` argument we've used up to now):
+You can also group both commands to get a listing of all outputs (the first line enable us to give up the `-s` argument we've used up to now with `scitq-manage`):
 ```bash
 export SCITQ_SERVER=127.0.0.1
 scitq-manage task list -S succeeded -H|cut -d' ' -f1|xargs -n 1 scitq-manage task output --output -i